mattdesl/canvas-sketch/docs/basics.md

 ## Animation Loops

-You can specify `{ animation: true }` in your settings, and a requestAnimationFrame loop will be started once your sketch is loaded.
+You can specify `{ animate: true }` in your settings, and a requestAnimationFrame loop will be started once your sketch is loaded.

 Then, in your *renderer* function, you can use the following `props` to determine how to draw your content: